 Once you have completed the Royal Mail application form you will be invited to take the Royal Mail aptitude tests.

-Royal Mail Numerical TestIn this Talent Q numerical test you will be presented with some different numerical data, generally in the form of tables and some instructions relating to these figures.
+On this Talent Q numerical test, you will be presented with some different numerical data, generally in the form of tables and some instructions relating to these figures.
 You will have to answer questions relating to these figures.
 You will have 90 seconds for the first question with each subsequent question giving you less time.
-Find out more information and get practising here.

-Royal Mail Verbal TestIn this Royal Mail assessment test you will be presented with two or three paragraphs relating to a sometimes esoteric topic.
+On this Royal Mail verbal assessment test you will be presented with two or three paragraphs relating to a sometimes esoteric topic.
 You have to analyse the text and answer the question for which you are given six different options.
 The average completion time for this Talent Q Royal Mail test is 12 minutes thus giving you only a short amount of time to prove yourself worthy of the next stage.
 Make sure you practise these tests so as not put yourself at a disadvantage.
-Learn more about these tests here.